-Intentional Adulteration Vulnerability Assessment (IAVA) Training Course from SGS – gain the knowledge to assess the vulnerability of food to intentional adulteration based on US FDA FSMA requirements.
+Intentional Adulteration Vulnerability Assessment (IAVA) Training Course from SGS – gain the knowledge to conduct a vulnerability assessment.

 Intentional adulteration of food can cause widespread harm to public health.
-This course will provide you with the knowledge and skills to conduct vulnerability assessments according to the US FDA FSMA Intentional Adulteration rule (21 CFR part 121).
+This course will provide you with the knowledge and skills to conduct vulnerability assessments that consider the three fundamental elements outlined in the Intentional Adulteration (IA) rule.

 On completion of this course, you will have the knowledge to:

-- Understand a food defense plan (FDP) and the history of intentional adulteration
+- Understand what a food defense plan (FDP) is

-- Combine the key activity types and the fundamental elements
+- Identify actionable process steps using the hybrid approach: combining the key activity types and the three fundamental elements

 - Minimize accessibility of the product to an inside attacker

-- Reduce the ability of an inside attacker to contaminate the product
+- Reducing the ability of an inside attacker to contaminate the product

 In order to adapt to your learning style and needs, this course is available as classroom based, virtual instructor led training (VILT).
 Depending on the selected method, this course can be delivered over 1 day or 8 hours.